Film Feature - 98min - Psychological Thriller / Action - Color - English - 16:9

 LOGLINE: In a near future...
-Maria and Unay are trying to survive a Russian invasion when suddenly their baby dies in a car crash.
-They will cross a hard emotional path to overcome their worst crisis in live and begin a new life.
+Maria and Unay try to survive a Russian invasion when suddenly their baby dies in a car crash.
+They will face blame and resentment since to find the most pure love.

 COLD LOVE is for me a portrait, on a broken dream format, of the difficulties suffered by young people of the world nowadays.
 This story poses the dilemma of the obsession for money suffered by individuals on the world versus the most important thing in life: Love.